mbustami/Custom-Spinner/README.md

 ## Tests

-I've included some tests in the 'spinner.spec.js' file, and the last test will act as a consumer component that will use the spinner to inticate a timer progress, so it will test that after the timer is done, the circle is completely filled.
+I've included some tests in the 'spinner.spec.js' file, and the last test will act as a consumer component that will use the spinner to indicate a timer progress, so it will test that after the timer is done, the circle is completely filled.